AngeloFrangione/libospl-deprecated/NORM.md

 ```
 * Try to make a little comment over each function to explain it (if it's not clear enough)
-* You can also add what it takes and what it returns
+* You can also add what parameters it takes and what it returns
 * We use Doxygen for generating a html documentation so please use the doxygen format.

 ```C